Download & Compatibility

 PlatformStatusDetailsNote

-macOSAvailable nowCurrent first-stage launch target with local camera permissions and file access workflows documented.Primary platform in the first website release.
+macOSAvailable on the Mac App StoreCurrent public release target with local camera permissions and file access workflows documented.Primary production release path.

 WindowsPlannedNot yet available.
-Public download should only appear when the build and support story are ready.Future roadmap item.
+Public download should only appear when the build and support story are ready.Coming later.

 Before download

-These are the checks a practical user should make before starting installation.
+These are the checks a practical user should make before starting a real setup.

 Check 1